bhumikavadhavana/mirror_wall/README.md

 A new Flutter project.

+This project is a starting point for a Flutter application.

+Project Objectives:
+- To develop a mobile browser application using the Flutter framework and WebView technology.
+- To enable users to browse the internet within the app using a WebView widget to display web content.
+- To implement key features such as bookmarks, pullToDownRefresh, refresh, backward/forward & home buttons.
+- To optimize the application for performance and user experience.
+- To enhance the knowledge and skills of IT students in mobile app development using Flutter.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: